-Study of the African Diaspora at NYU is linked closely to the study of Africa, a separate but related Ph.D course of study.
-Students in the African Diaspora acquire a familiarity with the dimension of Africa most related to their interests, and their professional development is keenly shaped by the experience.
-This is by design.
+Study of the African Diaspora at NYU is linked closely to the study of Africa, a separate but related Ph.D. course of study.
+By design, students in the African Diaspora acquire a familiarity with the dimension of Africa most related to their interests, and their professional development is keenly shaped by the experience.

 While housed in History and fundamentally historical in approach and training, the study of the African Diaspora, to be successful, must necessarily be informed by methods and perspectives derived from disciplines outside of History.
-Interdisciplinary, a method in its own right, is therefore embraced by the African Diaspora field.
+Interdisciplinary work, a method in its own right, is therefore embraced by the African Diaspora field.

-Related Programs.
-Within the History Department are a number of parallel Ph.D. fields whose curricula greatly enhance the study of the African Diaspora.
+Within the History Department are a number of parallel, related Ph.D. fields whose curricula greatly enhance the study of the African Diaspora.
 In addition to the field in African History are those concerning the Atlantic World, Latin American and the Caribbean, Europe, and the U.S.

 There is also a wealth of scholars outside of the History Department with whom students of the African Diaspora may consult.
 By no means exhaustive, the list of faculty with related expertise includes Fred Moten and Barbara Browning in Performance Studies; Awam Ampka, Renée Blake, and Michael Ralph in Africana Studies; Kwame Coleman, Marie Cruz Soto, Kimberly DaCosta, Millery Polyne, and Myisha Priest in the Gallatin School of Individualized Study; Manthia Diawara in Comparative Studies; Maureen Mahon in Music; Deborah Willis in Photography; Rosalind Fredericks in Geography and Urban Studies; Arlene Dávila in Anthropology and American Studies; Aisha Khan in Anthropology; and Robert Stam in Cinema Studies.